meta-x/meta-xample/README.md

-### Project Organization
+## Project Organization

+The project is organized in the following way:

-Clojure code in `src-clj`
+- Clojure code in `src-clj`

-Clojurescript code in `src-cljs` not typical folder structure typical folder structure is `src/clj` and `src/cljs` (someone (Chris Houser?) even suggested there should be no such separation by language)
+- Clojurescript code in `src-cljs`

+[I understand that this is not the typical folder structure for Clojure/Script applications (typical folder structure is `src/clj` and `src/cljs`, even though someone - Chris Houser? - has suggested there should be no such separation by language but by domain).]

 ### Backend

-The project's structure roughly follows Amit Rathore's [Domain-Driven Design with Clojure](http://www.infoq.com/presentations/DDD-Clojure).
-"Roughly", because I don't really use the domain part (:o).
+The backend project's structure roughly follows Amit Rathore's [Domain-Driven Design with Clojure](http://www.infoq.com/presentations/DDD-Clojure).
+"Roughly", because I don't really use the Domain part (:o).

 The app has one endpoint (`/`) that serves the html for a single page application and many endpoints fashioned in as a Web API.